browserbase/slack-operator/README.md

    - `BROWSERBASE_API_KEY`: Your Browserbase API Key
    - `BROWSERBASE_PROJECT_ID`: Your Browserbase Project ID
    - `OPENAI_API_KEY`: Your OpenAI API Key
+4. Make sure to enable Fluid Compute and update the timeout in `slack/route.ts` to 800 seconds!
+Otherwise the agent will timeout while working.
-4. Redeploy your Vercel project for the changes to take effect
+5. Redeploy your Vercel project for the changes to take effect